hibahadeer/port-scanner-using-socket/README.md

 ---

-## 📌 Features

-- Scan a specific IP address
-- Define a custom port range
-- Fast scanning using a short timeout
-- User-friendly output with open/closed port status

----

 ## 🧠 How It Works

 1. The script takes an IP address and a range of ports from the user.